dagle/BarBar/docs/design.md

 // Here we define a bar to display how much we use of a sensor Gtk.LevelBar {
-  value: bind mem.percent; // we tell the bar where to get the data from
+  value: bind mem.percent; // we tell the bar where to get the data from, we want the percentage
-  orientation: vertical; // this is property
+  orientation: vertical; // this is another property
   inverted: true;
 }